-Originally in Joseph Pilates book Return to Life, you will see the Single Leg Pull aka Single Leg Stretch and the Double Leg Pull aka the Double Leg Stretch.
+Originally, in Joseph Pilates book Return to Life, you will see the Single Leg Pull aka Single Leg Stretch and the Double Leg Pull aka the Double Leg Stretch on the Pilates Mat.
 These were the only two in his ab series.
 This exercise is a great chance to challenge your center as you switch your legs and to open your hip as you continue to dive into your mat practice.
 The Single Leg Stretch will prepare you for the Double Leg Stretch which comes next in the order.

 Press your leg into your hands, pull your leg from your back!